|Associated names:||The Burger Company, McDonald's, Costa, Restbite, Pizza Hut, Hot Food Co., Fone Bitz, Game On, WHSmith, Days Inn|

 In May 2012, RoadChef launched their first 'Engenie' Electric Car Charging Point at Clacket Lane and were expected to launch 16 of them before the end of 2012 and the remainder before March 2013.
 The switch on was then postponed again to Summer 2013 but yet again, this never happened.
 The current expected date for the switch on is now expected to be some time before September 2014.
 However, four Ecotricity Electric Car Charging Points were installed in October 2013, Clacket Lane being one of them swapping from Engenie to Ecotricity.

 Roadchef set up in 1973 as a small but growing service area operator.
 It was a joint venture between Lindley Catering Investments and Galleon World Travel, and was known as "Galleon RoadChef" for quite a while.
+In the Prior Report of 1978, they complained they were rookie operators and heavily in debt.
+The Department for Transport agreed to change some regulations to help them, but had considered allowing them to fall on their own sword.

 By 1998 they had acquired three services from Blue Boar (including the oldest in the country, Watford Gap) and Take-a-Break's only, Strensham.
 Although this didn't push them too far forward on the league table, it did knock out two important names which means that today the operator is well known.